Audi S8 saloon review

 Not only that, but the S8 can lean into corners by up to three degrees in Comfort+ mode, subtly reducing the forces passengers experience in a bend.
 There's not much in the way of feedback while driving the S8 but it's remarkably fast and agile given its size, with the active-rear wheel steering helping to make it feel smaller than it actually is on the move.

 Accelerate hard and you’re made aware of a subtle V8 burble.
 The engine cuts out altogether at lower speeds thanks to the car’s mild-hybrid electrical assistance setup.

 Interior & comfort

-The S8's clever proactive suspension is impressive, softening the blow of speed bumps and even raising the car by up to 50mm to make it easier for passengers to get in and out of the seats.
+The S8's clever proactive suspension is impressive, softening the blow of speed bumps and road imperfections very well and even raising the car by up to 50mm to make it easier for passengers to get in and out of the seats.

 Elsewhere, Audi has been typically restrained in appointing the interior, adding features like diamond-stitched sports seats and carbon fibre trim pieces to give a sporty flavour.
 Like other A8s, the S8 features two large touchscreen displays, with the upper screen taking care of navigation and media and the lower screen looking after the car's settings and climate control.